rpy2/rpy2/doc/robjects_rpackages.rst

    stringr_c = SignatureTranslatedAnonymousPackage(string, "stringr_c")

-The object `stringr_c` encapsulates the funtions defined in the R file into something like what the rpy2 `importr` is returning.
+The object `stringr_c` encapsulates the functions defined in the R file into something like what the rpy2 `importr` is returning.

 >>> type(stringr_c)